Make-School-Courses/MOB-2.4-Advanced-Architectural-Patterns-in-iOS/Lessons/13-Reactive-ProgrammingPt.3/Lesson13.md

 And Rx lets you create amazing UI behavior without managing the state complexity of variable interactions, and with fewer lines of code.

-Two critical ways that Rx let you handle data changes to the UI properly are by using:
+Two critical ways that Rx helps you handle data changes to the UI properly are by using:
 - **Bindings**
 - **Reactive Data Sources**